-Tony, who is an ordained minister, remains active in Christian ministries serving as an elder in his home church and frequently filling pulpits across the country.
+Tony, who is an ordained minister, remains active in Christian ministries and frequently fills pulpits across the country.
 He is a board member of Caring to Love Ministries, one of Louisiana's largest pregnancy resource centers.
-Additionally, he serves as president of the Council for National Policy.
+Tony is the immediate past president of the Council for National Policy.

 A veteran of the United States Marine Corps and a former police officer, Tony brings a unique perspective to the public policy process.
 In addition to domestic law enforcement, he oversaw the training of hundreds of international police officers as the general manager for a Washington, D.C.-based firm contracted by the U.S. Department of State to provide the training and services in anti-terrorism.